Quality Improvement Review for Nurse Leaders

 - How does setting clear and measurable goals impact the success of QI initiatives?

-- How do specific leadership skills influence the effectiveness of QI initiative?
+- How do specific leadership skills influence the effectiveness of QI initiatives?

 - How can a well-supported network contribute to leadership success in implementing QI projects?